pSpaces/jSpace/docs/jspace_serialization.md

 # How to serialize objects in jSpace

-Components of a distribuged jSpace application interact, by default, via [JSON](https://www.json.org) messages.
+Components of a distributed jSpace application interact, by default, via [JSON](https://www.json.org) messages.
 This means that to store and retrieve an object from a _remote space_ this must be _serialized_ and _deserialized_ in JSON.

 To implement these features jSpace uses the [Gson library](https://github.com/google/gson/blob/master/UserGuide.md).
 Gson is a Java library that converts Java Objects into their JSON representation and viceversa.
 One of the main features of Gson is that it can work with arbitrary Java objects including pre-existing objects that you do not have source code of.

-Gson natively supports serialization of standard Java Objects, of unmodifiable objects,and of [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object).
-In fact, the larg part of Java Objects can be serialized/deserialized with Gson without any customization.
+Gson natively supports serialization of standard Java Objects, of unmodifiable objects, and of [POJOs](https://en.wikipedia.org/wiki/Plain_old_Java_object).
+In fact, the large part of Java Objects can be serialized/deserialized with Gson without any customization.

-However, in same cases, the default Gson approach is not enough and _ad hoc_ mechanisms must be developed.
+However, in some cases, the default Gson approach is not enough and _ad hoc_ mechanisms must be developed.
 This holds when complex data structures are used.

 Gson, and jSpace, uses a _factory_ approach to simplify the integration of customized serializer/deserializer.
 These are classes that must implement the interfaces ```JsonSerializer``` and ```JsonDeserializer``` (see [Gson documentation](https://github.com/google/gson/blob/master/UserGuide.md#TOC-Custom-Serialization-and-Deserialization) for further details).
 Both these interfaces are parametrized with respect to the type ```T``` of objects to serialize/deserialize.

-When you have developed the customized you have just to register your classes in jSpace.
+When you have developed the customized serializer you have just to register your classes in jSpace.
 This can be done via the class ```org.jspace.io.json.jSonUtils```.
 This class follows a [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
 The reference to the (single) instance of the class can be obtained by using the static method ```jSonUtils.getInstance()```.
 This instance can be used to register the appropriate JSON serializer/deserializer for your class:

 ```